-How many months before move in should you look for an apartment?
-Moving into a new apartment for rent can be stressful because there’s so much to consider especially if you’re moving out of state, or out of the country.
+How many months before moving should you start looking for an apartment?
+Moving into a new apartment can be stressful because there’s so much to consider, especially if you’re moving out of state, or out of the country.

-Plan a timeframe
+Plan a Timeframe

 If you start looking too early, everything that was available then may no longer be available closer to your move-in date, which makes your original search mildly to very unproductive.
 If you start looking too late, you may be forced to move into something you don’t really want because you didn’t have enough time to find your dream rental.

-Searching online allows you to quickly and efficiently cast a “wide net” to see all the apartments in the specific neighborhood you are interested in, and then you can easily narrow down your requirements to features that are important such as balcony, walk-in closet, washer / dryer, pool, budget, and more.
-You might want to start a spreadsheet or jot down on a piece of paper, every apartment community that you find that looks interesting in one column, and then on the other columns, a list of features that matter to you.
-Put a check mark next to each column where the apartment complex satisfies your feature request.
+Searching online allows you to quickly and efficiently cast a wide net to see all the apartments in the specific neighborhood you are interested in.
+Then you can easily narrow down your requirements to features that are important to you such as a balcony, walk-in closet, washer / dryer, swimming pool, budget, and more.
+You might want to start a spreadsheet or jot down on a piece of paper, every apartment community you find that looks interesting in one column, and then on the other columns, a list of features that matter to you.
+Put a checkmark next to each column where the apartment complex satisfies your feature request.
 Write down phone numbers too.
 Then, when you are done, call each building to confirm features.

 Generally, you would start your research about 2.5 months or 75 days before you’re ready to move.

-Narrow Your List
+Narrow Down Your Options

 Now that you have your list, it’s time to force-rank it.
-You can start by putting a “star” next to each apartment community that stood out to you.
-Then, look at the buildings you have put a “star” and rank which ones are your favorite.
+You can start by putting a star next to each apartment community that stood out to you.
+Then, look at the buildings you have put a star and rank which ones are your favorite.
 Your rankings can change once you begin the touring process, but it’s good to go in with a rank in mind.
 If you want to do a comprehensive apartment comparing analysis, you must consider VALLR (Value, Affordability, Location, Lifestyle, Reputation).

 Once you’ve finished your online research and narrowed your list, it’s time to schedule apartment tours so you can view them in person.
 This is a good way to see the place and picture yourself living there.

-On your apartment tours, be sure to look at multiple things like apartment features, safety features, surrounding neighborhood, landscaping, and proximity to workplaces or public transport.
+On your apartment tours, be sure to look at multiple things like apartment features, safety features, the surrounding neighborhood, landscaping, and proximity to workplaces or public transport.
 If you have to commute to work, how long does it take and how would you get there?
 If you have school kids, how far is the nearest school?
 Consider all these factors during your apartment tours.